Help protect your family’s future. Enter your zip code to get your free quote today!

 Term life insurance covers you for a set amount of time (or term).
 These terms are usually set in five-year increments, and typically last up to 30 years.

-Term life insurance is popular among those who want to protect their loved ones during crucial periods, such as when your children are growing up, and eventually heading off to college.
+Term life insurance is popular among those who want to cover loved ones during crucial periods, such as when your children are growing up, and eventually heading off to college.

 With a term life plan, though, your beneficiaries won’t receive death benefits if you die after your term has expired.

-Permanent life insurance, on the other hand, allows you to maintain coverage as long as you pay your premiums.
-Additionally, these policies accrue tax-deferred cash value, which you can use to secure a loan for yourself, among other benefits.
+Permanent life insurance, on the other hand, allows you to maintain coverage as long as you pay your premiums on time and in full.

 In general, term life insurance is less expensive than permanent life insurance policies.
 So if you only need coverage for a specific period of time, a term policy may be your best bet.